MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/health-and-monitoring/conference-diagnostic-report.md

 ## Accessing the Conference Diagnostic Report

 The Conference Diagnostic Report is accessed from the Monitoring Reports home page.
-You can access the [Failure Distribution Report in Skype for Business Server 2015](failure-distribution-report.md) by clicking either of the following metrics:
+You can access the [Failure Distribution Report in Skype for Business Server](failure-distribution-report.md) by clicking either of the following metrics:

 - Unexpected failure volume